-Within military populations, high degrees of sustained attention and alertness are essential for the execution of daily operational tasks (Nindl et al., 2018).
-This is a with long working hours (Nindl et al., 2018).
-Successfully detecting and monitoring performance deterioration associated with dangerous states of fatigue (i.e., due to sleep deprivation [SD]) can help to prevent the costly or even life-threatening consequences associated with human performance decline (Lieberman et al., 2006; Williams et al., 2014).
+Within military populations, high degrees of sustained attention and alertness are essential for the execution of daily operational tasks .
+This is a particularly important requirement during hostile or high stress environments, as these often involve lethal parameters and serious ramifications.
+Within the defense sector, both training and operation days often involve high degrees of heavy physical and cognitive workloads paired with long working hours .
+Successfully detecting and monitoring performance deterioration associated with dangerous states of fatigue (i.e., due to sleep deprivation [SD]), can help to prevent the costly or even life-threatening consequences associated with human performance decline .